StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Module/Notifications.md

 To register for remote notifications, you can use the ``Module/Application`` property and the corresponding ``Spezi/registerRemoteNotifications`` action.
 Below is a short code example on how to use this action.

-- Note: You can also use the `@Application` property wrapper in your SwiftUI `View` directly.

 ```swift
 class ExampleModule: Module {